gnosischain/documentation/docs/developers/README.md

 # Developers Overview

-## Differences between Gnosis Chain and Ethereum
+## Differences between Gnosis and Ethereum

-Development wise, since Gnosis Chain is an Ethereum Virtual Machine based chain, development is nearly identical.
+Development wise, since Gnosis is an Ethereum Virtual Machine based chain, development is nearly identical.
 Check out the [protocol specification](/specs) for more details.

 ## Why Gnosis?